 What is asynchronous communication?

-While this definition may make it seem like a complex or technical style of communication it is actually rather simple.
+While this definition may seem vague we can simplify it some.
 Asynchronous communication is any type of communication where the messages are sent and received at different times.

 While you might be new to the term, you are already pretty familiar with using asynchronous communications yourself.
 It includes things like emails, messenger, Slack.
 Also, any sort of planning and reporting tools like Weekdone, Jira, or Asana.